Federico2014/tron-docker/README.md

 We also provide tools to facilitate the CI and testing process:
 - **Gradle Docker**: Automate the build and testing of the `java-tron` Docker image using Gradle.
 - **DBFork**: Launch a private java-tron network based on the Mainnet database state, enabling shadow fork testing.
+- **Stress Test**: Execute the stress test and evaluate the performance of the java-tron fullnode.

 ## Getting Started